pixel-point/harness-ti-callgraph/README.md

 3. Interactions (moving nodes around)
 4. Search

-App shallowly resembles TI reports page
+App shallowly resembles TI reports page, but to avoid exposing private codebase I had to avoid using exact components and building new would have taken too much time.